freeman-jiang/full-stack-open/README.md

 # Full Stack Open: Deep Dive Into Modern Web Development
-Here are some of my submissions for the online course Full Stack Open
+Here are some of my submissions for the online course Full Stack Open.

 ## About
 Full Stack Open serves as an introduction to modern web application development with JavaScript.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
 The course also contains a section on GraphQL, a modern alternative to REST APIs.